Quasi-isometry invariants of weakly special square complexes: Introduction

 There were several approaches to clarify algebraic similarities between RAAGs and graph braid groups.
 Besides that both classes of groups act geometrically on CAT(0) cube complexes, they have the following embeddabilities: \begin{itemize} \item Any graph $n$-braid group $B_n(\Gamma)$ embeds into a RAAG $A(\Lambda)$ \cite{CW}.
 In this embedding, $\Lambda$ only depends on $\Gamma$. \item Any RAAG $A(\Lambda)$ embeds into a pure graph $n$-braid group $PB_n(\Gamma)$ \cite{Sab07}.
 In this embedding, $\Gamma$ and the index $n$ depend on $\Lambda$. \end{itemize} Sometimes, there are isomorphisms between RAAGs and graph braid groups.
 More precisely, if $n\geq4$, then there is a criterion for the graph $\Gamma$ when $B_n(\Gamma)$ is isomorphic to a RAAG \cite{KKP12}, \cite{KLP16}.
-Even though criterions for $n=2,3$ are still not known, it is known that $B_n(\Gamma)$ is similar to a RAAG in the algebraic sense when $\Gamma$ is planar and the index is 2: $B_2(\Gamma)$ and $PB_2(\Gamma)$ have presentations whose relators are commutators \cite{KP12} as RAAGs do.
+Even though criterions for $n=2,3$ are still not known, it is known that when $\Gamma$ is planar, $B_2(\Gamma)$ and $PB_2(\Gamma)$ admit presentations whose relators are commutators \cite{KP12} as RAAGs do.

 Based on common properties of planar graph 2-braid groups and RAAGs, one would expect that for any planar graph 2-braid group, there exists a RAAG which is quasi-isometric to the planar graph 2-braid group and vice-versa.
 However, it turns out that these classes of groups are not geometrically similar.